SylverStudios/SylverStudios.github.io/_posts/2020-12-22-netlify-functions.md

 ![dev tools displays cached request age]({{ "/assets/spotify/cachedByNetlify.png" | relative_url }})

 ### Call Spotify API
-Netlify Functions can only be in Node or Go right now, so rewriting it and cutting the code for storing the current token was the first step.
+The first step was to write the Spotify request for a Node runtime.
 It only took [about 50 lines](https://github.com/SylverStudios/SylverStudios.github.io/pull/44) and that was all Netlify needs to deploy a function!
-The learning curve for deploying did take some reading, but Netlify has a been working to make this easier and you can push [Unbundled Javascript Functions](https://docs.netlify.com/functions/build-with-javascript/#unbundled-javascript-function-deploys) for Netlify to zip and deploy.
-Which means the only artifact in my repo is the code executed in the lambda and a `package.json`.
+Netlify can deploy [Unbundled Javascript Functions](https://docs.netlify.com/functions/build-with-javascript/#unbundled-javascript-function-deploys) which cuts code because we don't need to worry about a build process.
+A huge perk here is that your repo ends up with only the most essential code, as a trade-off, because Netlify does so much for you behind the scenes, it moves some of development feedback into Netlify logs instead of your locally environment.

 [SylverStudios Github.io repo](https://github.com/SylverStudios/SylverStudios.github.io/pull/44)
 ```javascript